vuikit/vuikit.js.org/src/views/guide/integration.md

 ## Without Build Tools

-If you are including Vue via a script tag without a build tool, first of all [download](/download) the Vuikit main package.
+If you are including Vue via a script tag without a build tool, first [download](/download) the Vuikit main package.
 The Zip file contains the compiled CSS and JavaScript files, which is everything you need to get started.

 ### Package contents